 When you think of art, almost all of it operates under the model where the artist retains the copyright.
 If you buy a Picasso painting it does not mean he has transferred the copyright to you so that you can print t-shirts.
 Similarly, if you buy a Star Wars movie you do not own the franchise.
 Most NFTs follow this model.

-Yuga labs broke away from this trend.
+Yuga Labs broke away from this trend.
 When you buy a Bored Ape you own the copyright to that ape.
-This means you can print t-shirts or commercialize it in any way you want.
-For example, people have placed their ape on a microbrewery, on a coffee brand and as their DJ logo.
+This means you can print t-shirts or commercialize them in any way you want.
+For example, people have placed their apes on a microbrewery, on a coffee brand, and as their DJ logo.
 There is even a virtual band that has used 3 apes to represent themselves.
 Copyright ownership was a key factor in helping the bored apes break away from thousands of other collections.

-Take note of how the Yuga Labs team are much more strategic in the way they execute and how they accelerated the brand compared to the two rebel designers at Larva Labs.
+Take note of how the Yuga Labs team is much more strategic in the way they execute and how they accelerated the brand compared to the two rebel designers at Larva Labs.